|Funding Program:||Investment Road and Rail Program

 - The project will reduce the pressure for intersection upgrades along the existing highway through Gympie.

 The Australian Government has committed up to $52 million towards the $65 million planning only project, in partnership with the Queensland Government.
 No Australian Government commitment has been made to the construction of the Section D project.

-The planning and detailed design phase of the project commenced in February 2016 and is currently scheduled to be completed in May 2018.
+The planning and detailed design phase of the project commenced early 2016 and is scheduled to be completed early 2019.